SophieWDK/sophiewdk.github.io/index.markdown

 San Francisco, a city celebrated for its technological innovation and cultural vibrancy, has long grappled with crime challenges that evolve alongside its urban landscape.
 From property crimes in tourist-heavy districts to organized retail thefts, criminal activity has continuously shifted over the years.

+This analysis uses official crime records from the [San Francisco Police Department](https://www.sanfranciscopolice.org/your-sfpd/crime-data-reports) (SFPD), covering **January 2003 to January 2025** with over 2.5 million incidents.
+The dataset comes from [SF OpenData](https://datasf.org/opendata/), the city's official data portal, and includes:

+- **Crime categories**: Larceny, assault, burglary, drug offens, etc.
+- **Temporal data**: Exact dates and times of reports.
+- **Location details**: Police district and geographic coordinates.

-Using the [SFPD Crime Incident Reporting dataset](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783), this analysis delves into how crime trends have changed over a 22-year period (2003-2025).
-Through three key visualizations, we will explore:
+Taking all this information into account, through three key visualizations, we will explore:

 - The overall trend in crime rates over time.
 - The geographic concentration of criminal activity.
 - The daily rhythms of crime in San Francisco.

 These insights will help us understand how crime has adapted to changing law enforcement strategies, economic conditions, and urban development.

----

 ## **Crime Trends Over Time**